Chief Plenty Coups (Alek-Chea-Ahoosh) State Park and Home: Park history

 Upon Chief Plenty Coups' death in 1932, the Big Horn County Commission assumed responsibility and employed a caretaker for the farm and buildings.
 The Billings Kiwanis Club took stewardship of the land in 1951.
 The club operated a small museum in the house and placed small sandstone markers at the grave sites of Chief Plenty Coups and his wives.
 In 1961, the site entered state ownership under the control of the Montana State Highway Commission, who in turn passed it on to the parks division of the Montana Fish and Game Department, the predecessor to today's Montana Fish, Wildlife and Parks, in 1965.
 It was at this time that Chief Plenty Coups' land became a state park.
 In about 1970, the State of Montana purchased an additional small tract of 6.2 acre for access and park structures, bringing the total to today's area of 195.4 acre.
 This additional parcel had been part of an allotment to Chief Plenty Coups' wife, Kills Together, who died in 1923.

 Neglect took a toll through the decades of the 1950s and 60s and under threat of lawsuit, the state, along with tribal and private donors, built a visitor center and museum in 1972.
 The house that Plenty Coups had begun in 1884 was stabilized in 1993 and 1994.
 In 2003, the state spent US$600,000 on renovations and improvements to the museum including the addition of a fire suppression system and other building safety features and refurbishment of the interpretative displays.

 The park is now a quiet place to enjoy a walk or a picnic and is open year-round.
-The visitor's center/museum and the Chief's House are open to the public.
+The visitor center/museum and the Chief's House are open to the public.
 The park also offers educational programs for schools and groups.
 On Labor Day weekend, Chief Plenty Coups State Park's main event is Day of Honor.
 This event is open to all, and many members of the Crow or Apsaalooké also come out to enjoy free food and dancing.